Intentional Community Networking Page

 Apartment sizes in the LAEV neighborhood range from singles to two and three bedroom units.
 LAEV Intentional Community Membership involves a complex process over a four to six month period or longer.
 Please be sure you are on our mailing list and get notified of our gatherings.
 Contact email@example.com to be added.
 See listings below for other LAEV neighborhood housing opportunities which do not require LAEV Intentional Community membership.

-Note about the LAEV listings: If you choose to follow up on living within the LAEV two block neighborhood, we hope that you will be enthusiastic about living without private car ownership (we’re very bike and transit oriented; there are close by car rentals, and the possibility of informal car sharing when one is in need).
+Note about the LAEV listings: If you choose to follow up on living within the LAEV two block neighborhood of Bimini and White House Place and adjacent, we hope that you will be enthusiastic about living without private car ownership (we’re very bike and transit oriented; there are close by car rentals, and the possibility of informal car sharing when one is in need).
 We hope you will share LAEV values www.laecovillage.org/values.html and that you want to live more cooperatively and ecologically and that you already have, or are enthusiastic about getting, the knowledge and skills to do so.

 Although some of the listings in the LA Eco-Village neighborhood are not within our intentional community, they are close enough to LAEV that many participation opportunities may be available to you.